Entropy-MCMC: Sampling from Flat Basins with Ease: Introduction

 In this paper, we propose an efficient sampling algorithm to explicitly prioritize flat basins in the energy landscape of deep neural networks.
-Specifically, we introduce an auxiliary guiding variable $\bm{\theta}_a$ into the Markov chain to pull the model parameter $\bm{\theta}$ toward flat basins at each updating step (Fig.~\ref{fig:step}). $\bm{\theta}_a$ is sampled from a smoothed posterior distribution which eliminates sharp modes based on local entropy~\citep{baldassi2016unreasonable} (Fig.~\ref{fig:2d_posterior}).
+Specifically, we introduce an auxiliary guiding variable $\bm{\theta}_a$ into the Markov chain to pull model parameters $\bm{\theta}$ toward flat basins at each updating step (Fig.~\ref{fig:step}). $\bm{\theta}_a$ is sampled from a smoothed posterior distribution which eliminates sharp modes based on local entropy~\citep{baldassi2016unreasonable} (Fig.~\ref{fig:2d_posterior}). $\bm{\theta}_a$ can also be viewed as being achieved by Gaussian convolution, a common technique in diffusion models~\citep{sohl2015deep,song2019generative}.
 Our method enjoys a simple joint distribution of $\bm{\theta}$ and $\bm{\theta}_a$, and the computational overhead is similar to Stochastic gradient Langevin dynamics (SGLD)~\citep{welling2011bayesian}.
 Theoretically, we prove that our method is guaranteed to converge faster than some common flatness-aware methods~\citep{chaudhari2019entropy,dziugaite2018entropy} in the strongly convex setting.
 Empirically, we demonstrate that our method successfully finds flat basins efficiently across multiple tasks.
 Our main contributions are summarized as follows: \begin{itemize} \item We propose Entropy-MCMC (EMCMC) for sampling from flat basins in the energy landscape of deep neural networks.
 EMCMC utilizes an auxiliary guiding variable and a simple joint distribution to efficiently steer the model toward flat basins. \item We prove the convergence of EMCMC and further show that it converges faster than several existing flatness-aware methods in the strongly convex setting. \item We provide extensive experimental results to demonstrate the advantages of EMCMC in sampling from flat basins.
-EMCMC outperforms all compared baselines on classification, calibration, and out-of-distribution detection with comparable overhead akin to SGLD. \end{itemize}
+EMCMC outperforms all compared baselines on classification, calibration, and out-of-distribution detection with comparable overhead akin to SGLD.
+We release the code at \url{https://github.com/lblaoke/EMCMC}. \end{itemize}